MaybeBirb/Aftermath-Dev-Blog/index.md

 - chainfailure (Open Server mod)
 - Drakrylos (Third-party help)
 - Margakis (Official Linux Goober)
-- The independent Aftermath PvP playtesters
+- The independent Aftermath playtesters
 - All of the tool developers and modder resource creators

 ---